went to Ireland to receive homage from the Irish chieftans.

 1217 (12th September)

-An agreement was reached with France which ended hostilities.
+An agreement was reached with France which ended hostilities between the two countries.

 Treaty of Worcester